Why does this exist?

 I just wanted to convert a PNG to JPG without jumping through hoops.
 Is that too much to ask?

 So I built Shift.
 It's dead simple: drag your files in, pick a format, done.
-No accounts, no watermarks, no sketchy upload servers.
-Everything happens right in your browser using FFmpeg compiled to WebAssembly.
+No accounts, no watermarks, your files never leave your computer.
+The conversion happens entirely in your browser using FFmpeg compiled to WebAssembly.

 What makes this different?